 III.
-What is the relationship between today's proposed action and EPA's proposed GHG SIP Call and GHG FIP?
+What is the relationship between today's proposed action and EPA's proposed GHG SIP call and GHG FIP?

 As noted above, by notice dated September 2, 2010, EPA proposed the GHG SIP Call.
-At the same time, EPA proposed a FIP to apply in any state that is unable to submit, by its deadline, a SIP revision to ensure that the state has authority to issue PSD permits to GHGemitting sources.
-As discussed in section IV of this proposed rulemaking, Kansas does not interpret its current PSD regulations as providing it with the authority to regulate GHG, and as such, Kansas is included on the list of areas for the proposed SIP call.
-Kansas's October 4, 2010, proposed SIP revision (the subject of this rulemaking) addresses this authority.
-EPA will not take final action on the GHG SIP Call for the state of Kansas if the state submits its final SIP revision to EPA prior to the final rulemaking for the GHG SIP Call.
+At the same time, EPA proposed a FIP to apply in any state that is unable to submit, by its deadline, a SIP revision to ensure that the state has authority to issue PSD permits to GHGemitting sources.8 As discussed in Section IV of this rulemaking, Tennessee interprets its current PSD regulations as providing them with the authority to regulate GHGs, and as such, Tennessee is not included on the list of areas for the proposed SIP call.
+Additionally, Tennessee would not be subject to the FIP to implement GHG for PSD applicability.
+Tennessee's August 17, 2010, proposed SIP revision (the subject of this rulemaking) merely modifies Tennessee's SIP to establish appropriate thresholds for determining which stationary sources and modification projects become subject to permitting requirements for GHG emissions under the PSD program of the CAA.

 IV.
-What is EPA's analysis of Kansas's proposed SIP revision?
+What is EPA's analysis of Tennessee's SIP revision?

-On October 4, 2010, KDHE provided a revision to Kansas's SIP to EPA for parallel processing and eventual approval.
-This revision to Kansas's SIP is necessary because without it, (1) the state of Kansas would not have authority to issue PSD permits to GHGemitting sources, and as a result, absent further action, those sources may not be able to construct or undertake modifications beginning January 2, 2011; and (2) assuming that the state of Kansas attains authority to issue PSD permits to GHG-emitting sources, PSD requirements would apply, as of January 2, 2011, at the 100- or 250-tpy levels provided under the CAA.
-This would greatly increase the number of required permits, imposing undue costs on small sources; which would overwhelm Kansas's permitting resources and severely impair the function of the program.
+On August 30, 2010, TDEC provided a revision to Tennessee's SIP to EPA for parallel processing and eventual approval.
+This revision to Tennessee's SIP is necessary because without it, PSD requirements would apply, as of January 2, 2011, at the 100- or 250-tpy levels provided under the CAA.
+This would greatly increase the number of required permits, imposing undue costs on small sources; which would overwhelm Tennessee's permitting resources and severely impair the function of the program.

-The state of Kansas's September 26, 2010, proposed SIP revision: (1) Provides the state of Kansas with the authority to regulate GHG under the PSD program of the CAA, and (2) establishes thresholds for determining which stationary sources and modification projects become subject to permitting requirements for GHG emissions under the PSD program.
-Specifically, Kansas's October 4, 2010, proposed SIP revision includes changes to Kansas Air Regulations (KAR) 28-19- 350-Prevention of significant deterioration of air quality.
-These revisions update Kansas's air regulations by providing the state the authority to regulate GHGs and aligning the thresholds for GHG permitting applicability with those specified in the Tailoring Rule.
+The State of Tennessee's August 30, 2010, proposed SIP revision establishes thresholds for determining which stationary sources and modification projects become subject to permitting requirements for GHG emissions under Tennessee's PSD program.
+Specifically, Tennessee's August 30, 2010, proposed SIP revision includes changes to Tennessee's Air Quality Regulations, 1200-03-09-.01(4)-Construction and Operating Permits, Prevention of Significant Deterioration 9 and addresses the thresholds for GHG permitting applicability.